Cover Letter Writing

 Example of First Paragraph

 I am writing in regard to my interest in the Forensic Valuation Services Associate position.
-As a graduating student from Drexel University with a major in business administration and concentrations in accounting and finance, I have maintained a 3.8 GPA and will be eligible to sit for the CPA in June 2013.
+As a senior from Drexel University with a majors in Accounting and Finance, I have maintained a 3.8 GPA and will be eligible to sit for the CPA in June 2013.
 I feel that my previous finance and public accounting experience combined with my analytical, valuation, and modeling skills make me a qualified candidate for this opportunity.

 Example of Second Paragraph